josephspurrier/gowebapi/README.md

 **Older Version:** The previous version that was around for a while was 0.1-alpha.
 If you want to see that code, you can view the [tag](https://github.com/josephspurrier/gowebapi/releases/tag/0.1-alpha).
-The current version is significant refactor following better practices.
+The current version is a significant refactor that follows better practices.

 You cannot use `go get` with this repository.
 You should perform a `git clone` then set your GOPATH to the folder that git clone created called `gowebapi`.